sawamotokai/secure-password-vault/README.md

 # Vault

-This is a handmade password management tool to generate and store robust passwords.
+This is a password management tool to generate and store robust passwords.
 You simply type a service name and an account ID and it will generate a password for you.
 Alternatively, if you have your own password you can also store it as it is.